MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 ![](../images/part31/23.png)

-You can use the arrows to select the namespace you want to access, and simply press enter to go into that namespace.
+You can use the arrows to select the namespace you want to access, and simply press `Enter` to go into that namespace.

 And to get out to the previous screen, just press `Escape`.